Fanpeng-L/FullStack-Learning-Notes/front-end/CSS.md

 <img width="601" alt="Screenshot 2023-10-08 at 00 08 09" src="https://github.com/Fanpeng-L/FullStack-Learning-Notes/assets/90544605/184b28a1-bd59-4647-bde3-311b914cdfb7">

-💡`body` has defaulf margin, so we can set to 0 when we start to style the CSS.
+💡`body` has default margin, so we can set to 0 when we start to style the CSS.

 ### display property
 - display: inline
 - display: block
 change the take up space.
 <img width="801" alt="Screenshot 2023-10-08 at 00 18 45" src="https://github.com/Fanpeng-L/FullStack-Learning-Notes/assets/90544605/0768af25-81e8-4209-8973-5b6d249807a3">